fcaud/rideTandemTechTest/README.md

 ## Suggestions for further implementation

+- Sort on departing soonest (implemented)
-- Use current location for live bus times
+- Replace 'Park Road' with current location of the user
-- Filter/search for particular service
+- Filter/search for particular bus service
-- sort on departing soonest (implemented)
+- Add linting for 'web'